Flood Re: 'Build Back Better'

 On 14 April 2022, Flood Re launched the world’s first Build Back Better initiative to help flood victims be more resilient to future flood events.

 The new scheme will allow Flood Re to pay claims from insurers ceding to the scheme that include an amount of resilient repair up to a value of £10,000 over and above the cost of like-for-like reinstatement of actual flood damage.

 The initial participating insurers include NFU Mutual, Aviva, Ageas, Lloyds Banking Group and LV= General Insurance.
 The grant funding is being made available because many homes flood more than once, and because the frequency is expected to increase with climate change.
 The funding can be used to pay for things like raising electrical sockets and white goods away from floor level, along with flood surveys, flood barriers and other property flood resilience measures.

-Rebecca Pow MP, Flood Minister, has urged more insurers to sign up for Flood Re's Build Back Better scheme.
+Rebecca Pow, Flood Minister, has urged more insurers to sign up for Flood Re's Build Back Better scheme.

 To launch and promote the scheme a 17-minute documentary was created.
 It features a mixture of notable individuals from Flood Re, Government and industry.
-Featured in the documentary is Rebecca Pow MP, Emma Howard-Boyd – Environment Agency Chair, Nigel Topping – Climate Action Champion, Flood campaigners Simon Crowther and Mary Dhonau OBE, Professor Hannah Cloke of the University of Reading, and Paul Laidlaw of the Scottish Flood Forum.
+Featured in the documentary is Rebecca Pow, Emma Howard-Boyd, Nigel Topping, Flood campaigners Simon Crowther and Mary Dhonau OBE, Professor Hannah Cloke of the University of Reading, and Paul Laidlaw of the Scottish Flood Forum.
 Flood Re key members Andy Bord and Mark Hoban are also featured.

 Householders are advised to contact their insurer or Flood Re for more information on the scheme.